Rail is Green Transportation

 Moving People and Goods While Doing Good

-Each year, Canada’s railways move close to 82 million passengers and 70 per cent of all intercity freight, while producing just one per cent of our country’s greenhouse gas (GHG) emissions.
-Trains, on average, are four to five times more fuel-efficient than trucks.
-Just one locomotive can haul a tonne of goods more than 200 kilometres on a single litre of fuel, while removing upwards of 300 trucks from our congested roads in the process.
-Similarly, each passenger train replaces hundreds of cars, reducing emissions and improving transit time for commuters.
+Each year, Canada’s railways move tens of millions of passengers and 70 per cent of all intercity freight, while producing just 1.0 per cent of Canada’s greenhouse gas (GHG) emissions.
+And only 3.6 per cent of the country’s transportation sector GHG emissions.
+Trains, on average, are three to four times more fuel-efficient than trucks.
+Just one locomotive can haul a tonne of goods more than 220 kilometres on a single litre of fuel, while removing upwards of 300 trucks from our congested roads in the process.
+Similarly, each passenger train replaces dozens of cars, reducing emissions and improving transit times for passengers.

 On Track to Help Canada Reduce Emissions

 Freight and passenger railways can play a vital role in helping Canada to meet its international environmental commitments.
-Shifting just 15 per cent of freight from trucks to rail, for example, would reduce GHG emissions by close to 5.6 megatonnes of carbon dioxide equivalent.
+Shifting just 10 per cent of freight from trucks to rail, for example, would reduce GHG emissions by around 4 megatonnes of carbon dioxide equivalent.
 Check out RAC’s Rail Freight Greenhouse Gas Calculator to learn more.

 And our railways are continuously working to be even more sustainable.
 RAC and its members signed a memorandum of understanding with Transport Canada and Environment Canada in 1995, aimed at reducing locomotive emissions.
-As a result of that agreement, the Locomotive Emissions Monitoring (LEM) Program was started and continues to provide a platform for railways to manage GHGs and criteria air contaminants.
+As a result of that agreement, the Locomotive Emissions Monitoring (LEM) Program, and through subsequent renewals of the MOU, it continues to provide a platform for railways to manage GHGs and criteria air contaminants.

-Canadian railways continue to invest billions of dollars in infrastructure and have purchased new, more fuel-efficient, locomotives to comply with U.S. Environmental Protection Agency standards.
+Canadian railways continue to invest billions of dollars in infrastructure and have purchased new, less emissions-intensive locomotives to comply with Canada’s Locomotive Emissions Regulations.
 They are committed to creating a transportation system that enhances the movement of goods and passengers, continually strengthens Canada’s economic wellbeing and competitiveness, and does so as sustainably as possible.